tuckerweibell/recipe/src/guides/principles.md

 ### Containers are responsible for layout

 We consider properties such as `margin` and `position` to be aspects of layout.
 Individual components should not have opinions about layout.
 Instead layout is applied by containers to their children.

+### Progressive enhancement

+Design layouts with a mobile first approach.
+Use responsive design to enhance layouts to make better use of the space available on larger devices.